Symbols

 - /etc/rcN.d, The /etc/init.d/rc script

-- /proc, The File Hierarchy, Using the /proc filesystem
+- /proc, Using the /proc filesystem

 - /proc/interrupts, Using the /proc filesystem